ITC SheTrades initiative: Connecting one million women to market by 2020.

 - Build the capacity of Trade & Investment Support Institutions to better service women clients;

-The Programme is supported by United Kingdom Aid through the Department for International Development (DFID), the Australian Government, Department of Foreign Affairs and Trade as well as with support provided by the government of Norway and others through ITC’s Global Trust Fund.
+The Empowering Women to trade Programme is supported by United Kingdom Aid through the Department for International Development (DFID), the Australian Government, Department of Foreign Affairs and Trade as well as with support provided by the government of Norway and others through ITC’s Global Trust Fund.